lex8erna/rkt-matrix/README.md

 ###display-reverse

-To display the contents of the reverse matrix, we use `display-reverse`.
+To display the contents of the reverse matrix, we use `display-reverse`. `DR` is an equivalent short form.

     Syntax: (display-reverse <Matrix>)
     >(define l-matrix '((1 2 3)